 So, why ransomware?
 For cyber criminals, the answer is simple: a desirable risk-to-pay ratio.
 Ransomware attacks pose little risk to the hacker, provide a quick pay out for both individual criminals and criminal organizations, and are perpetuated with relative ease and anonymity.
 These factors have made ransomware an attractive method of extortion.
 In fact, a 2017 Verizon report stated that ransomware is currently the fifth most-used form of malware, up from 22nd place in 2014.

 The recent increase in frequency of ransomware is an enormous concern for all organizations, but especially for American financial institutions, whose data is particularly sensitive to ransomware attacks.
 And the financial industry has certainly taken notice.
-Recently, CSI’s 2018 Banking Priorities Study revealed that 54% of the banking executives surveyed identified ransomware as their biggest cybersecurity threat in the coming year.
+CSI’s 2018 Banking Priorities Study revealed that 54% of the banking executives surveyed identified ransomware as their biggest cybersecurity threat in the coming year.
 In conjunction with that statistic, 59% stated they planned to increase spending to thwart cybersecurity threats in 2018.

 Increased spending is certainly justified given ransomware’s recent surge.
 However, spending must be allocated to specific functions within your institution in order to be effective.